 There are both cultural and practical differences between European and American consumers.

 And so many examples of companies making news for the wrong reasons.
-Like when like KFC’s ad campaign that made Chinese consumers a bit nervous when “finger licking good” was translated as “eat your fingers off.”
+Like how KFC’s ad campaign made Chinese consumers a bit nervous when “finger licking good” was translated as “eat your fingers off.”
 (Need a laugh?
 Here’s a list of humorous translations and global branding fails.)

 Different target audiences have different expectations.

 The world is becoming more global and interconnected every day, but American consumers still see things primarily from an American point of view.
 If it doesn’t feel like it’s “from here,” it stands out.
 Not necessarily as better or worse, just… different.
 This is in stark contrast to Europe, where people not only speak multiple languages but travel around, work across borders and are more accustomed to a multicultural experience.

 Content localization, not just a simple translation but a real adaptation to your relevant customer base, is best.